 Kreuger's 1929 research tells us that although overlearning (practising beyond one successful solving of a problem type) does increase retention; for each extra practice question, the learner embeds that learning progressively less, until soon there is no further improvement.
 Let's relate this to teaching 3 skills on a topic, let's call them A, B and C and assume that A is a pre-requisite to learn B and B is a pre-requisite to learn C. In a traditional units-of-related-topics, each-topic-once-a-year scheme of learning we might plan to teach one lesson on A, the second on B and the third on C. However what we know about overlearning means that in each lesson, the learners soon begin officially sanctioned wasting lesson time.
 This is shown in pattern (a); the following research summary builds up an argument for pattern (b) Rohrer and Taylor's 2006, 2007 did two experiments finding out about the retention of "new to the student" maths learning of college students their results are summarised in the tables that follow.
-Quantity of practice varied test 1 week later test 4 weeks later 3 practice problems 67% 27% 9 practice problems 69% 28% It seems that (i) the extra practice problems that half a pre-requisite to learn B and B is a pre-requisite to learn C. In a traditional units-of-related-topics, each-topic-once-a-year scheme of learning we might plan to teach one lesson on A, the second month much new learning was forgotten.
-Timing of practice varied 1 week later 2007 4 weeks later 2006 all the practice problems done in one session 75% 87% 32% 27% half of the problems, wait a week, other half of the problems 70% - 69% 64% -28% Summer 2019 23 Vol. 24 No. 2 It seems that a simple technique: splitting the practice questions into two sessions separated by a week, has a profound effect on retention.
+Quantity of practice varied test 1 week later test 4 weeks later 3 practice problems 67% 27% 9 practice problems 69% 28% It seems that (i) the extra practice problems that half the students did, made little appreciable difference to their retention and (ii) even for proven to be successful learners i.e. college students, within a month much new learning was forgotten.
+Timing of practice varied 1 week later 2007 4 weeks later 2006 all the practice problems done in one session 75% 67% 32% half of the problems, wait a week, other half of the problems 70% -69%- 64% -28%- It seems that a simple technique: splitting the practice questions into two sessions separated by a week, has a profound effect on retention.
 The gap of a week between practice sessions is not fixed in stone; if the teacher wishes to reduce re-teaching then the gap should be timed so that all the learners can recall their learning.
-My experience says that most low attaining learners "appear to completely forget" new within learning three although days: when re-teaching the learners often re-learn quicker than last time, indicating My experience says that most low attaining learners "appear to completely forget" new learning within three days that at least some learning has been retained.

-Repeated retrieval practice with the spacing increased geometrically means that we can turn a "forgets within 3 days" learner to a "remembers for over a year" learner with a relatively modest number of practice questions.
-When we teach a number of similar but different skills within a lesson Sweller's 2011 cognitive load theory tells us that (i) learners will learn better if we teach skill A and learners practise skill A, then teach skill B and learners practise skill B than if we teach skill A and B and then ask learners to practise skill A and B. (ii) Novice learners should practise problems very similar to the worked example. (iii) As learners become more experienced they can cope with more variety in the problems.
+My experience says that most low attaining learners "appear to completely forget" new within learning three although davs: when re-teaching the learners often re-learn quicker than last time, indicating My experience says that most low attaining learners "appear to completely forget" new learning within three days When we teach a number of similar but different skills within a lesson Sweller's 2011 cognitive load theory tells us that (i) learners will learn better if we teach skill A and learners practise skill A, then teach skill B and learners practise skill B than if we teach skill A and B and then ask learners to practise skill A and B. (ii) Novice learners should practise problems very similar to the worked example. (iii) As learners become more experienced they can cope with more variety in the problems.